2010 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Survival Distribution

-Denver struck 48,720,000 coins, significantly exceeding Philadelphia’s 32,060,000.
-This gap reflects the Mint’s allocation strategy between the two facilities.
-Combined, these business strikes totaled over 80 million pieces.
+Denver struck 48,720,000 coins, well ahead of Philadelphia’s 32,060,000.
+Together, these business strikes totaled over 80 million pieces.
+The gap reflects the Mint’s allocation strategy between facilities.

-San Francisco focused exclusively on collectors, with a mintage of 1,689,216 proof coins in Deep Cameo finish.
-These represented less than 2% of the total 2010 dollar coin mintage.
+San Francisco produced 1,689,216 proof coins in Deep Cameo finish — less than 2% of the entire 2010 dollar coin mintage.
+These were sold exclusively to collectors, never intended for commerce.

 Also Read: Top 100 Rarest Silver Dollar Coins Worth Money (Most Expensive)